bbguitar/bbguitar.github.com/source/_posts/2012-05-17-ios-game-development-toolchains.markdown

 I've played around with plugging agilo into trac and I've also got a project pier instance setup if I need it.
 However I keep coming back to using trac as a todo list especially as I can integrate git into it easily.

+I like _basecamp_ but I can't justify the monthly cost until I've got two or three profitable apps under my belt and I'd rather not start with it at the moment even on a free plan.

 ## Media